 Event Guide: North Carolina Chinese Lantern Festival in Cary, N.C.

-Wednesday, November 21, 2018, 9am by visitRaleigh
+Thursday, November 21, 2019, 9am by visitRaleigh

-Yes, the North Carolina Chinese Lantern Festival has returned to the Raleigh area for a third consecutive year!
+Yes, the North Carolina Chinese Lantern Festival has returned to the Raleigh area for a fifth consecutive year!
 The festival, which only visits a handful of spots around the country each year, opens Nov.
-23, 2018, and runs through Jan.
-13, 2019.
+22, 2019, and runs through Jan.
+12, 2020.
 Hundreds of larger-than-life lanterns will be on display, creating an incredible, colorful adventure you can walk through this holiday season.